apache/zeppelin/docs/display.md

 ### Display

-Zeppelin prints output of langauge backend in text, default.
+Zeppelin prints output of language backend in text, by default.
-However, if output contains some magic keyword, Zeppelin automatically formatting the output as Table, Chart, Image, Html.
+However, if output contains some magic keyword, Zeppelin automatically formatting the output as Table, Chart, Image, or Html.

 <br />
 #### Display as Text